 0 Actions for TSAG

-RG-IEM-1: Approve the Action plan for a vibrant engagement of the industry, TD256.
+RG-IEM-1: Agree the Action plan for a vibrant engagement of the industry, TD256.

-RG-IEM-2: Approve the plan for convening the Industry Engagement workshop in spring 2024 and set up its steering committee with the terms of reference as found in TD257-R1, as well as in Annex 1 of this report.
+RG-IEM-2: Agree the plan for convening the Industry Engagement workshop in spring 2024 and set up its steering committee with the terms of reference as found in TD257-R1, as well as in Annex 1 of this report.

 WP2-1: Note the appointment of the chairman of this steering committee – Mr Didier Berthoumieux (Nokia Corporation Finland)

-RG-WPR-1: Approve the baseline text for report of the analysis of ITU-T study group restructuring alternatives (and KPIs) – TD214-R1
+RG-WPR-1: Agree the baseline text for report of the analysis of ITU-T study group restructuring alternatives (and KPIs) – TD214-R1

 RG-WPR-2: Note the report to TSAG on the implementation of the action plan for analysis of ITU-T structural alternatives - TD234-R1